valpackett/antigravity/README.md

 ## Building

-You need Maven and the following things in `Android SDK Manager`:
+You need Maven (at least version 3.1.1) and the following things in `Android SDK Manager`:

 - Android SDK Build-tools
 - Android 4.0 (API 14)